 On this page

-By design, Algolia provides one ranking formula per index.
-Every index has a unique sorting strategy, which is statically defined at the index level, and cannot be changed at query time.
-Pre-sorting at index time instead of at query time leads to a considerable performance boost.
+Algolia has one ranking formula per index.
+Every index has a unique sorting strategy you can’t change at query time.
+This is because pre-sorting during indexing instead of at query time leads to a considerable performance boost.

 Algolia provides primary/replica relationships to let you automatically replicate the content of one index (the primary) onto other indices (the replicas) and synchronize content changes.

 Algolia offers two flavors of replicas, standard and virtual replicas.
 You can choose either one or the other depending on your needs.

 What are standard replicas?

 Standard replicas are linked to their primary index: a standard replica copies its primary index’s content but can have different settings.
 Though linked to its primary, a standard replica is a separate index.
 This means standard replicas increase the number of records on your app.

 Standard replicas have the same data as their primary index, and Algolia handles the data synchronization for you.
 Every time you add, update, or delete records in your primary index, your replica is automatically modified.
 You can’t alter this automatic data synchronization.

 You can’t directly add, update, or delete records in your replica indices.
 Standard replicas start with the same settings as their primary index.
 However, you can change a replica’s settings.